venkata-pavani/NYC_311_DataAnalysis/README.md

 Note: One can access JSON API through dask to load the data in the jupyter notebook using dd.read_json(filepath)

-I tried configuring and accessing jupyter in my GCP Cloud .
+I tried configuring and accessing jupyter in my GCP Cloud through a dataproc cluster .
 However being a free user I am unable to configure more that 8 GB of Compute Engine in GCP.